DnD 5e - Practical Guide to Multiclassing

 Keep in mind that you can't take the same class more than once.
 You can't multiclass into a class in which you already have levels.
 No Rogue 1 / Rogue 1.
 I see new players ask about that a lot.

 There are some prerequisites to multiclass into every class.
 Typically, all that's required is an ability score of 13 or better in one or two ability scores which the class is dependent upon.
 See the Customization Options chapter of the Player's Handbook for the table of multiclass prerequisites.
-For the Artificer, see the Artificer class description in Eberron: Rising from the Last War.
+For the Artificer, see the Artificer class description in Eberron: Rising from the Last War or in Tasha's Cauldron of Everything.

 Experience points are based on your character level, and that doesn't change regardless of how many classes you have.